Acceptable Use and External-Facing Services Policy

 - XII.
 Interfere with other users’ enjoyment of a service;

-- XIII.
+- XIV.
 Engage in activity in connection with illegal peer-to-peer file sharing;

-- XIV.
+- XV.
 Engage in or promote gambling, or run a gambling operation;

-- XVI.
+- XVII.
 Sell, distribute, or export illegal or prescription drugs or other controlled substances or paraphernalia;

-- XVIII.
+- XIX.
 Operate an “open proxy” or any other form of Internet proxy service that is capable of forwarding requests to any end user or third-party-supplied Internet host;

-- XIX.
+- XX.
 Perform significant load or security testing without first obtaining SFDC’s written consent;

-- XXII.
+- XXIII.
 Use a service in any manner that would disparage Salesforce;

-- XXIII.
+- XXIV.
 Use the Einstein Bot feature to communicate with any third party without clearly communicating that the individual is speaking with a bot;

 7. U.S. Digital Millennium Copyright Act or Similar Statutory Obligations